 We’re here to tell you: you don’t necessarily need to fear the gap year.

 If your student is considering a gap year, you should have a serious conversation — without judgment.
 Let them talk and listen.
-Try to find out why they want to do this.
-Is it about fear of college, are they afraid of failing or not being accepted, or are they simply unsure about what they want to do.
-Once you know that reason, it will be easier to parent regarding their decision.
+Try to find out why they want to take this time away from studying.
+Is it about fear of college, are they afraid of failing or not being accepted, or are they simply unsure about what they want to do?
+Knowing what’s in their heads will make their decision easier to manage.

-If you ascertain that their reasons are motivated by fear of failing, be encouraging.
+Be encouraging if you figure out their reasons are motivated by a fear of failing.
 Point out their strengths and offer to help if they are struggling.
-Tutoring might help or consider hiring a professional college counselor to help them make some decisions.
-If they truly don’t feel college is for them, be supportive and discuss what the next year will be like.
+Consider tutoring or hiring a professional college counselor to help them make some decisions.
+If they truly don’t feel college is for them, be supportive and help brainstorm what the next year could be like.

 Make a plan

-Gap years are successful and beneficial if your student has a plan.
-During this year, they should work toward determining what they want to do once the year is up.
-This can be accomplished in many different ways.
-They could work and save money for college.
-They could investigate internships or apprenticeships in areas they are interested in.
+Most importantly, gap years are successful and beneficial if your student has a plan.
+Create a structure of plans and activities all with a common, active goal of self-exploration.
+Your student could work and save money for college, or investigate internships or apprenticeships in areas they are interested in.
 They could travel and work abroad.
-It’s all about making a plan, setting the ground rules, and making sure they understand what is expected of them.
+Even the smallest communities need able-bodied and minded volunteers!
+A gap year is all about making a plan, setting the ground rules, and making sure the student knows what is expected of them.

-Gap years are becoming more and more acceptable, especially with colleges.
-Once your student has been accepted, it’s not uncommon for them to defer admission for a year and use that time to get focused.
-And remember that not all students are ready for college.
+Lastly, gap years are becoming more and more acceptable, especially with U.S. colleges.
+Deferring college for a year is not as uncommon as it used to be.
+Not all students are ready for college.
 Push and they will suffer the consequences.
 Keep an open mind, discuss the possibilities, and breathe deeply.
 It could be the best year in your student’s life.